Teaching & Learning

 Parliament

-Parliament is a regular forum where children and mentors discuss issues that relate to life at KVS including school rules, social issues and ideas for PLPs.
-The intention of this forum is to encourage children to become active participants in the development of the school program and culture, and to provide opportunities to practice speaking in front of a group, listening to the ideas of others and identifying solutions to group needs.
+Parliament is a regular forum where children and mentors discuss issues related to life at KVS, including school agreements, social issues, and ideas for how to improve our school further.
+The intention of this forum is to provide a formal space for student voice to be expressed, to encourage children to become active participants in the development of the school program and culture, and to provide opportunities to practice speaking in front of a group, listening to the ideas of others and identifying solutions to group needs.

 FAMILY CAMP (FAMP)